 For some, the best approach to SEO is to simply publish great content on a well-built site.
 While this will definitely improve user experience and, in time, site reputation, you can catapult yourself forward with a few conscious changes — the first of which relates to those oh-so-crucial keywords and key phrases.

-Keyword Usage for App Store SEO
+Keyword Usage for App Marketplace SEO

 Keywords are one of the most studied facets of SEO; after all, keywords are the easiest way to tell search engines you have what users are looking for.
 Back during the first few years after the advent of SEO, you could quickly climb up results pages by cramming web pages full of keywords.
 Nowadays, search engines have grown privy to this tactic — called keyword stuffing — and actually punish you for it.